 "Fred, my boy," said Mr. Ray, "you are eighteen to-day, but in capacity and worth equal to most young men of many more years.
 Now I want an agent to go to India for me to transact business that will keep him there perhaps for a long time, and I want you.
 Will you go for me, Fred?"

-"But sir, Mary, my sister, " "Twill be hard she is alive and well," replied the astonished boy.
-"And you, sir, are the gentleman I dreumed of last night, and the same one Mary told me about this morning,"
+"But sir, Mary, my sister, " "Twill be hard for her at first I know; but she will realize the advantage that it will be to you, and I promise to give her a home in my own family.
+Think well of the matter.
+I do not not ask you to decide at once.
+Dream of it to-night and tell me to-morrow; and think too, my boy, of the time when the name of Ragpiond she is alive and well," replied the astonished boy.
+"And you, elr, are the gentleman I dreumed of last night, and the same one Mary told me about this morning."

-Raymond - WI IA OF WILLIAM ST "What name did you say !- Raymond?" exclaimed a stranger, starting excitedly from his seat in the corner.
+MINIMAG "What name did you say !- Raymond?" exclaimed a stranger, starting excitedly from his seat in the corner.
 "Are you Fred Raymond, Mary's brother?
-Is she living-is she well?
+Is she living is she well?
 Where is she to be found ""